trinodb/trino/docs/src/main/sphinx/connector/kudu.md

 Use the SQL statement `SHOW CREATE TABLE` to query the existing range partitions (they are shown in the table property `range_partitions`).

-## Limitations

-- Only lower case table and column names in Kudu are supported.

 [apache kudu]: https://kudu.apache.org/
 [column compression]: https://kudu.apache.org/docs/schema_design.html#compression